Matchup Preview: Purdue-UConn

 Purdue at UConn

-Here's an early look at Purdue's second opponent in 2021, the UConn Huskies:
+Here's a look at Purdue's second opponent in 2021, the UConn Huskies:

 Time: Saturday, 3 p.m.
 ET